The yoga of the Sun (Surya yoga)

 professeur de yoga, consultante en ayurveda, musicienne

 Lara Nila a vécue en Inde pendant 8 ans et enseigne le yoga depuis une quinzaine d'années.
 Elle est également diplomée en yoga pré-postnatal et yoga pour enfants.
 Passionnée par toutes les sciences indiennes, elle a suivi une formation en ayurveda ainsi qu’en astrologie védique auprès de David Frawley (American institute of vedic studies, Santa Fe) et Roeland de Looff (dirah academy), un astrologue réputé.
 Nila est aussi musicienne www.nilamusic.ch et diplomée en musique indienne (tablas) par l'université de Kolkata (B.A of arts).
 Elle continue ses études et recherches par des stages et cours réguliers en Inde.~~~ Lara Nila lived in India for 8 years and has been teaching yoga for about ten years.
 She also has a degree in pre-postnatal yoga and children's yoga.
 Passionate about all Indian sciences, she trained in ayurveda and Vedic astrology with David Frawley (American institute of vedic studies, Santa Fe) and Roeland de Looff (dirah academy), a renowned astrologer.
-Nila is also a musician www.nilamusic.ch and graduated in Indian classical music (tablas) by the University of Kolkata (B.A. of arts).
+Nila is also a indie folk musician under the name of Nila Oak (www.nilaoak.com) and graduated in Indian classical music (tablas) by the University of Kolkata (B.A. of arts).
 She continues her studies and research through regular internships and courses in India~~~